Anyone who has ever interviewed a job candidate understands that it can be a daunting task.

 21. Have you had customer service training in the past?

-22. Tell me about a time you had to deal with a difficult customer and how you resolved the issue.
+22. Tell me about when you dealt with a difficult customer and how you resolved the issue.

 23. Do you have any personal goals?